isaymatato/roseredis/README.md

 }
 ```

-You can use to handler to provide additional formatting of the data, such as parsing values from the reply.
+You can use the handler to provide additional formatting of the data, such as parsing values from the reply.
 ```javascript
 handler: function(reply) {
   var parsed = parseInt(reply) || 0;